Happy Birthday Ma’am (again)

 All in all, a glittering birthday, but sadly (and as per usual) local celebrations have seen little more than the customary flag flying over Government buildings.Filed under British Royals

-Tagged Birthday, Elizabeth II, Honours List, Royal Orders, Trooping the Colour.
+Tagged Birthday, Elizabeth II of the United Kingdom, Honours List, Royal Orders, Trooping the Colour.